Fearless Public Speaking Lessons

 Notice how she stops speaking when the audience laughs.
 She waits for them to quiet down before continuing.

-And several times after that, when audience applauds, she stops speaking.
+And several times after that, when the audience applauds, she stops speaking.

-She picks up where she left off as soon as it dies down.
+She picks up where she left off as soon as the room quiets down.
 This way, the audience hears every word she says.